(Z02.2) Examination for admission to residential institutions

 Icon

-What happens during the disease - syncope and collapse
+What happens during the disease - examination for admission to residential institutions

 Clinical Pattern